neuronex-wm/irg2_conversion/uwo/README.md

     |--> MEMBRANE RESIST => 310
     |--> INTIAL ACCESS => 13
 ```
-* Note the current implmentation is quite brute force, and goes against the NWB conventions.
+* Note the current implementation is quite brute force, and goes against the NWB conventions.
 This need to be eventually replaced*

 #### remove sweeps that fail QC